 Amateur Class: Normally anybody who works part time in stone work and has a full time job outside of stone work.
 Will be expected to take down and rebuild approximately 5 linear feet of 4-foot tall fence in 8 hours.

 Professional Class: Self-explanatory, anyone who earns their living from working with stone.
 Will be expected to take down and rebuild 7 linear feet of 4-foot tall fence in 8 hours.

 Previous Winners Professional Class: Depending upon the number of registrants, we may add an additional class for those who have placed in the top 3-5 places in previous years.

 Please Note: For all classes, the length of fence will be adjusted by the Competition Coordinator if the fence is other than 4 feet tall and/or if the site and stone conditions are unusual.
 The Competition Coordinator will reassign your requested competition class if your ability is known to be above that indicated on your Registration form.

-Don’t forget to read the rules in the 2015 Walling Competition Registration Form.
+Don’t forget to read the rules in the 2017 Competition Registration Form October 21, 2017.